turingschool/mod-0-curriculum/session1/index.md

 - **Reflect on your time management each week** - Build in time each week to reflect on how well you stuck to your schedule.
 Be gracious to yourself and adjust the upcoming week
 - **Time MGMT becomes more important throughout the program** - As the program progresses you will find yourself balancing more responsibilities, such as attacking the technical curriculum while simultaneously searching for your first software developer job!

-## BREAK

-Turn off your mics and videos and walk away from the computer.
-Stand up, stretch, drink water.
-Do a few sit-ups, squats, push-ups, jumping jacks, arm circles, stress ball squeezes, or whatever else moves your body.

 <a name="filesdirectories"></a>
 ## Files, Directories, and Paths